sbmthakur/define/README.md

 ### Installing

+#### Setup redis

+`define` requies Redis.
+Instructions for installing redis are mentioned [here](https://redis.io/download#installation).
+The host and port of your redis instance must be mentioned in `conf.json`.

-Run the following command after downloading or cloning this repo:
+Now run the following command after downloading or cloning this repo:

 ```
 npm install -g